Fires on the Plain (novel): Literary significance and criticism

-The book received the Yomiuri Prize and, along with Tsukamaru made, is perhaps the best-known of Ooka's work among English readers.
+The book received the Yomiuri Prize.
+It is perhaps the best-known of Ooka's work among English readers.
 An English language translation by Ivan Morris was completed in 1957.
-It was made into a film of the same name in 1959, directed by Kon Ichikawa and starring Eiji Funakoshi.
 David C. Stahl has noted that Morris expunged sections where the narrator makes clear that he is manipulating the memoir, while Ichikawa focused on the helplessness of the individual in the face of war.
 In both versions, the Tamura character is more passive and weak than in the original work.

 Morris, writing in his introduction in the 1957 English version that he translated, praised the book as one of the most "powerful accounts of the obscenity of war that has ever been written".
 In his view, the only other comparable novels of the Second World War, published up to that time (1957), were Stalingrad (1948 novel)|Stalingrad by Theodor Plievier (1948) and Look Down in Mercy by Walter Baxter (1951).

+The book was made into a film of the same name in 1959, directed by Kon Ichikawa and starring Eiji Funakoshi.
+A 2014 adaptation was directed by Shinya Tsukamoto.